capeman29/TMinUI/README.md

 - Base and Extras are merged into one Full release

 New features of MyMinUI (RG35XX and MiyooMiniplus only):
+- improved update/install process which allows to copy directly the release file in the sdcard root, be aware that this overwrites all existing files (but it keeps bios, roms, saves, etc..) the original install/update process is still working (just in case You edited some launch.sh file).
+- minarch : added the ability to make a boxart using the current screenshot, it overwrites the current boxart if exists.
+- added the bmp2png utility for future boxart related tools (not needed for devices wich use SDL2 such as rgb30)
 - Added HiddenRoms Collection (Press START to hide/unhide a rom)
 - added Retroarch 1.15 as alternative libretro frontend for cores it has the same video filters available on garlicos (WIP).
 - added prboom libretro core (Doom), it works only with retroarch as libretro frontend